WilliamMena/WilliamMena.github.io/_posts/2016-11-04-oh_man_has_it_been_a_while_sinatra_assessment.markdown

 Cook time is also a string so you won't be limited to a minute or hour parameter.
 There is also an ingredients section which will display all of the current recipes ingredients and then a directions section showing you the direcitions which we can all guess what goes in there.

-### /users
+## /users
 ![Imgur](http://i.imgur.com/J1P7KLG.png)
-list of all the current user's registered to the site with links to their specific profile.
+A list of all the current user's registered to the site with links to their specific profile.

 #### User Profile
 ![Imgur](http://i.imgur.com/jjurqTA.png)